robkuz/robkuz.github.io/_posts/2016-12-20-Creating-Expressive-Error-Messages-with-Business-Rule-Functions.md

         if fn v then Success v else Error (sprintf "%A failed" name)

-and another helper function to execute the business tules join the errors (if any) or return the value
+and another helper function to execute the business rules join the errors (if any) or return the value

     let checkRules bizrules v  =
         let hasErrors = isError |> List.filter >> List.isEmpty >> not